rizsotto/Constantine/README.md

 ------------

 Constantine was tested on Linux only.
-For Unbuntu/Debian build, you can take a look at the `.travis.yml` file.
+For Unbuntu/Debian build, you can take a look at the github workflow file.

 ### Prerequisites